 Message to Applicants: The Community Grant-Making Ministry Team will award funding to community agencies for projects in the following general areas: the elderly, the homeless, medical, religious, and youth needs.
 Please read our statement of purpose before going further.

-If you have questions, please contact Vaughan Aaronson, team chair.
+If you have questions, please contact Missy Ryan, team chair.

 Here are some of the notes we've received from recipients: